nixworks/public/news/2011/05/7/index.md

 ### [A Merpati Nusantara Airlines Xian MA60 passenger plane with 25 passengers crashes into the sea near the Indonesian province of West Papua with no survivors. ](/news/2011/05/7/a-merpati-nusantara-airlines-xian-ma60-passenger-plane-with-25-passengers-crashes-into-the-sea-near-the-indonesian-province-of-west-papua-wi.md)
 There were no survivors from the crash of an Indonesian passenger aircraft into the sea with up to 27 people on board, a navy officer says.

-### [Spring 2011 Mississippi River Floods: The Spring 2011 Mississippi River Floods continue, with thousands of homes now ordered evacuated. [http://www.voanews.com/english/news/Thousands-Evacuating-Mississippi-River-Flooding-in-US-121438494.html "(Voice of America)"]: The 1927 Mississippi flooding record expected to be broken. [http://slatest.slate.com/posts/2011/05/07/mississippi_river_flooding_eminent_residents_brace_for_worst.html "(Slate)"]: The floods have disrupted major food and energy distribution in affected states. [http://www.bloomberg.com/news/2011-05-07/mississippi-river-swells-close-to-record-in-tennessee-prompts-evacuations.html "(Bloomberg)"].](/news/2011/05/7/spring-2011-mississippi-river-floods-the-spring-2011-mississippi-river-floods-continue-with-thousands-of-homes-now-ordered-evacuated-htt.md)
+### [The Spring 2011 Mississippi River Floods continue, with thousands of homes now ordered evacuated. [http://www.voanews.com/english/news/Thousands-Evacuating-Mississippi-River-Flooding-in-US-121438494.html "(Voice of America)"]The 1927 Mississippi flooding record expected to be broken. [http://slatest.slate.com/posts/2011/05/07/mississippi_river_flooding_eminent_residents_brace_for_worst.html "(Slate)"]The floods have disrupted major food and energy distribution in affected states. [http://www.bloomberg.com/news/2011-05-07/mississippi-river-swells-close-to-record-in-tennessee-prompts-evacuations.html "(Bloomberg)"].](/news/2011/05/7/the-spring-2011-mississippi-river-floods-continue-with-thousands-of-homes-now-ordered-evacuated-http-www-voanews-com-english-news-thous.md)
 _Context: Spring 2011 Mississippi River Floods_

 ### [The wreckage of a plane that crashed in Bolivia on Thursday has been found with four United Nations staff and two pilots dead. ](/news/2011/05/7/the-wreckage-of-a-plane-that-crashed-in-bolivia-on-thursday-has-been-found-with-four-united-nations-staff-and-two-pilots-dead.md)